laithrasheed/Master_of_Science_in_Data_Science/Data Science Foundations/Data Structures and Algorithms/1-Algorithms for Searching Sorting and Indexing/Readme.md

 ### Week 3 | Randomization: Quicksort, Quickselect, and Hashtables

-We will go through the quicksort and quickselect algorithms for sorting and selecting the kth smallest element in an array efficiently.
-This will also be an introduction to the role of randomization in algorithm design.
-Next, we will study hashtables: a highly useful data structure that allows for efficient search and retrieval from large amounts of data.
-We will learn about the basic principles of hash-table and operations on hashtables.

 #### Learning Objectives
 - Understand and implement quicksort algorithm with a carefully designed partition scheme.
 - Prove correctness of the partition scheme and the algorithm.